zonika/jquery-ajax-youtube-todo-web-0715-public/README.md

 ### Overview

 Your task is in five parts:
-1. Run `bundle install`
+1. Run `bundle install`.
-2. Sign up for a YouTube developer key so that the YouTube class in the `lib/` folder can query the YouTube API with it
+2. Sign up for a YouTube developer key so that the YouTube class in the `lib/` folder can query the YouTube API with it.
-3. Save the words that get typed into the text box as a variable called `input`
+3. Save the words that get typed into the text box as a variable called `input`.
-4. Make an AJAX call to "/widget" and pass it the params `:search_keyword => input`
+4. Make an AJAX call to "/widget" and pass it the params `:search_keyword => input`.
-5. Append the YouTube widget that the AJAX call returns to the div with an ID of `search-results`
+5. Append the YouTube widget that the AJAX call returns to the div with an ID of `search-results`.

 ### Testing Suite

 This lab uses [Capybara](https://github.com/jnicklas/capybara) with [Selenium webdriver](http://selenium.googlecode.com/svn/trunk/docs/api/rb/index.html).
-When you run `rspec`, a browser should pop up and you should be able to watch the test interact with your app as though it is a human.
-For instance, you'll see it type text into the text box, click buttons, etc.
+When you run `rspec`, a browser should pop up and you'll be able to watch the test interact with your app.
+You'll see it type text into the text box, click buttons, etc.

 ### Generate a Key